 Pressley Farms has lots of yummy berries and fruits they grow, including strawberries.
 They will open in May.
 Stay tuned to their Facebook page for the exact date.
 They have slushies and a play area.

 Located at 4715 Locust Hill Road in Taylors, this farm might be out of the way for some, but it is totally worth the trip.
-They have not announced if they will have u-pick but will have berries.
+They will not have strawberries in 2026.
 Follow the Sandy Flat Berry Patch Facebook page for updated info.

 UPICK: Gingerich Family Farms [PESTICIDE-FREE]